N3uR0TiCV0iD/ez-arch-install/README.md

 **Always** <u>back up important data</u> **before** proceeding with any installation or system modification.

-The author takes no responsibility for any issues that may arise from its use.
+The author takes no responsibility for any issues that may arise from its use.<br>
 Proceed at your own risk.